ninja-1337/Personal-Blog/src/pages/faq/index.md

 # Why is my approve stuck?

-If you speed up an approve, Uniswap can't detect the new transaction.
+If you speed up an approve, EasySec can't detect the new transaction.
 Open your wallet in the interface and click "clear all" then try refreshing the page.

 # How do I find X token?